 Teaming up with the MCRA Team works well as our beliefs around the sports are aligned.
 Creating a positive environment to allow the athletes grow and have fun is important to both of us.
 While also making sure there's plenty of challenges to push and progress the riders each session.

 Operations | NZ

 Daniella Cameron, wife to Matt Cameron, came on board after their arrival of their son and team mascot 'Reeve Cameron'.
-Daniella is a former athlete herself (on snow not the track) and brings 10 years of sport management and sport psychology to MC Race Academy.
+Daniella is a former athlete herself (on snow not the track) and brings 10 years of sport management and mental skills training to MC Race Academy.

 Whilst you wont see Daniella at the track as much as our coaches, she is behind the scenes creating and answering to all things 'Grom Academy' part time in conjuction with working at High Performance Sport NZ.